 Male hormones are generally referred to as androgens.
-Among these androgens, testosterone is given the most attention – especially when matters like aging and bodybuilding are being discussed.
+Among these androgens, testosterone is given the most attention, especially when matters like aging and bodybuilding are being discussed.

-And with this decline, a myriad of symptoms tend to manifest.
-Men deficient in the male hormone tend to experience problems with their mood, motivation, and libido.
+With this decline, a myriad of other symptoms tends to manifest.
+Men with low testosterone levels tend to experience problems with their mood, motivation, and libido.